Get your free personal and business credit scores to find out.

-The Bento for Business Prepaid Mastercard is the standout among the best prepaid business debit cards for small business owners.
+The Bento for Business Visa® Debit Card is the standout among the best prepaid business debit cards for small business owners.
 Especially if you’re a new business, startup, or in early growing stages, Bento allows you a lot of runway as your small business is evolving.

 Bento is one of few corporate prepaid cards that gives you the first two cards for free.
 After the first two cards, you’ll only be charged flat fee per account on a sliding scale, rather than per card.
 That means that more of these prepaid business debit cards you have attached to your account, the cheaper the price per card it’ll be.